miltonlaufer/pdfsplitter/README.md

 The following splits all the PDFs on the current dir.
 You can add to this command any of the options from above.

      for i in *.pdf; do python pdfkindle $i; done

+For instance, if you want to rotate all the files 90º clockwise,

+     for i in *.pdf; do python pdfkindle $i 90; done